niklas-palm/cloudformation/README.md

 # CloudFormation samples

-This repo contains some terraform samples for creating various architectures on AWS.
+This repo contains some CloudFormation samples for creating various architectures on AWS.

 ## Usage

+To use the templates in this repo, you can use either the AWS console or the AWS cli.

-### Configure
+### Configure CLI

+Install aws-cli with your preferred package manager.

-Usage of these samples requires aws credentials for a "default" account stored locally inside ~./aws.
+Cli usage of these samples requires aws credentials for a "default" account stored locally inside ~./aws.

 To configure with the aws-cli, Run